google/dive/README.md

 scripts\build_android.bat
 ```

 It will build both debug and release version of the libraries under `build_android` folder.
+It will also build gfxreconstruct binaries under `third_party/gfxreconstruct/android` and copy them to under `build_android`.

+Troubleshooting tips:
+- Open the gradle project at `third_party/gfxreconstruct/android` in Android Studio and try making recommended changes to the project and building from there.
+- Delete build folders for a clean build
+  - `third_party/gfxreconstruct/android/layer/build`
+  - `third_party/gfxreconstruct/android/tools/replay/build`
+  - `build_android`

 ### CLI Tool for capture and cleanup
 #### Capture with command line tool for Android applications